meghapatel490/contact-management-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.

+## **A brief explanation of design decisions and application structure : **
+- Separated http service business logic using interface and use dependency injection to inject in componenet.
+(Single responsibility)
+- Reuse the http service at various places

-## Development server
+## Steps to run Development server
+ - Change below URL for api in DataService private apiUrl = 'https://localhost:7152/api/v1/contact'; // Replace with your API URL

-Run `ng serve` for a dev server.
+ - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding